-Bircan directed her first short creative documentary 'My name is Anik' with the Scottish Documentary Institute as part of their 'Bridging the Gap '19 program.
+Bircan directed her debut creative documentary 'My name is Anik' with the Scottish Documentary Institute as part of their 'Bridging the Gap '19 program.
 The film has been selected for several BAFTA and Oscar-Qualifying festivals and won a ‘Best Scottish Production’ award.
-It has been listed as one of the 10 Great Scottish Short Films from GSFF 2020 in Skinny magazine.

-As well as documentaries and her own projects, she works as a facilitator in participatory filmmaking.
-She believes in power of self-representation and the importance of accessible filmmaking.
+Besides documentaries and her own projects, she works as a facilitator in participatory filmmaking.
+She believes in the power of self-representation and the importance of accessible filmmaking.

-She is an alumna of the New Voices Talent Scheme, Scottish Documentary Institute, Glasgow Film Festival Talent Mentorship Scheme, Screenskills Mentorship Scheme, and Bridging the Gap Program of Scottish Documentary Institute.
-She has recently shortlisted for the Rad program and got selected for Sheffield Doc Fest UK Broadcast Production Talent Market.
+She is an alumna of the New Voices Talent Scheme, Glasgow Film Festival Talent Mentorship Scheme, Screenskills Mentorship Scheme, Bridging the Gap Program of Scottish Documentary Institute, and !f Istanbul Talent Development Lab.
+She recently has been selected for Birds’ Eye View’s highly regarded filmmaker programme Filmonomics.

-She is currently developing her first feature documentary 'Your Honour' and working on other multimedia projects.
+She is currently filming her first feature documentary 'Your Honour' and working on other multimedia projects.